Office of Graduate Medical Education

 MAIMONIDES MEDICAL CENTER (MMC)

 Maimonides Medical Center is an urban acute care hospital providing emergency, primary, secondary and tertiary care services to the communities it serves.
-The history of Maimonides Medical Center spans a period of over eight decades.
+The history of Maimonides Medical Center spans more than a century.
 It was originally founded in 1911 as the New Utrecht Infirmary in the rural settlement called Brooklyn.
 Brooklyn would eventually become New York City's largest borough and one of the largest cities in America with a population of over 2.3 million.
 Maimonides as we know it today was a product of a 1947 merger of two hospitals, Beth Moses and Israel Zion Hospital.
 It is a not-for-profit, non-sectarian, voluntary hospital affiliated with the Federation of Jewish Philanthropies.

 Maimonides is located in the Borough Park section of Southwestern Brooklyn.
-With 24 fully accredited residency and fellowship programs, 700 full-time and voluntary faculties; over 350 residents and fellows and approximately 800 medical student rotations per year, it is one of the largest independent academic medical centers in the United States.
-It is a major teaching affiliate of both the State University of New York Health Science Center at Brooklyn and the New York College of Osteopathic Medicine, providing valuable clinical experiences for medical students.
+With 24 fully accredited residency and fellowship programs, over 1000 full-time and voluntary faculties; over 480 residents and fellows and approximately 800 medical student rotations per year, it is one of the largest independent academic medical centers in the United States.
+It is a major teaching affiliate of the Albert Einstein College of Medicine, the State University of New York Health Science Center at Brooklyn and the New York College of Osteopathic Medicine, providing valuable clinical experiences for medical students.

 « Back to Top